ibm-cloud-docs/databases-for-postgresql/dashboard-backups.md

 ## Managing Backups via the {{site.data.keyword.cloud_notm}} CLI cloud databases plugin

 Use the `cdb deployment-backups-list` command to view the list of all available backups for your deployment.
-To get the details about a specific backup use `cdb backup-show` command.
+To get the details about a specific backup, use `cdb backup-show` command.

 For example, to view the backups for a deployment named "example-deployment", use the following command.